Hailey-Ross/savifx_id/README.md

 # savifx_id
 Fork of savifx_id that adds IDs above players heads while the ALT key is held

-This reource was created by [savilah](https://github.com/savilah) and all credit goes to them.
+This reource was created by [savilah](https://github.com/savilah), all credit goes to them.

 ## Instructions